benoitrz/phlo-technical-challenge/README.md

 In the project directory, run: `npm run build`.
 This will create the build folder with all the static assets.

+Insert your Google Places API key in _/server/config.js_.

 Then run `npm start`.
 This will start the Express server which should serve the static assets on localhost:8080/.